WeZZard/wasm2native/README.md

 # wasm2native

-A WebAssembly Binary to Native Code Compiler
+A WebAssembly binary to native code compiler

 ## About the Project